 If all parties do not agree then the surplus will be paid directly to the exiting employer within 3 months of cessation (despite any other agreements that may be in place).
 In maintaining a consistent approach, the Fund will seek to recover the deficit from the exiting employer in the first instance.
-However, if this is not possible, the deficit will be subsumed by the guarantor along with all remaining assets and liabilities.
+However, if this is not possible, the deficit will be subsumed by the guarantor and all remaining assets and liabilities will then be subsumed by the guarantor.

 The Fund will inform the guarantor of the exiting employer's request to receive the surplus before making payment of the exit credit.
-However, the Fund will not become embroiled in any disagreement over the refund of any surplus which is contrary to commercial agreements.
+However the Fund will not become embroiled in any disagreement over the refund of any surplus which is contrary to commercial agreements.

 Ultimately the Fund will have to comply with the Regulations and therefore pay any exit credit.
 It is then up to the guarantor to contest the surplus payment citing the commercial contract in place and the desire for equal treatment in the event of a deficit.

-In the event of parties unreasonably seeking to crystalise the exit credit on termination the Fund will consider its overall policy and seek to recover termination deficits as opposed to allowing them to be subsumed with no impact on contribution requirements until the next assessment of the contribution requirements for the guarantor.
-Equally where a guarantor decides not to underwrite the residual liabilities then the termination assessment will assume the liabilities are orphaned and the assets will be invested in the lower risk investment strategy bucket.
+If a guarantor unjustifiably deviates from the policy to subsume the residual assets, liabilities and any surplus or deficit, future termination events with regard to the payment of the surplus or deficit will be treated in line with the approach adopted for employers without a guarantor in the Fund (the ongoing valuation basis will still be adopted in this case).